Dr. Robert Eiben - Cleveland's "Polio Doc"

 Dr. Eiben's “first career” as an infectious disease physician at Cleveland’s City Hospital (MetroHealth) began in 1945.
 He elected a medicine internship, figuring that the experience would be valuable.
 However, part of his residency year included time spent as a resident in pediatrics and a fellow in infectious diseases at City Hospital.

 The internship also introduced him to Dorothy Crowley, a student nurse.
 Each quickly became attracted to the other and they married.
 This momentous decision required his leaving staff quarters.
 For Dorothy, the decision to marry was more momentous.
 Regulations did not permit nursing students to marry.
-Dorothy chose to resign, although she had just one required rotation left to complete to earn her nursing degree.
+Dorothy chose to resign, although she had just one required rotation left to earn her nursing degree.
 A new job in the accounts office paid the family bills.

 In 1948, Dr. Eiben earned one of the highly competitive residency positions at Cleveland Babies and Children’s Pediatric Residency and Fellowship Program under the direction of a new chair of pediatrics, Dr. Charles McKhann, from Boston Children’s Hospital.
 This was right before the polio epidemic that started in 1949.
 Dr. McKhann had pioneered the management of childhood poliomyelitis with an early artificial respirator.